 👋 Hi!
 I’m Joel Glovier.
-I lead design at Netlify
+I’m a human being human.

-Before joining Netlify in June of 2018, I was a product design lead at GitHub where I worked with several teams over the course of my five years there including: platform & ecosystem, core workflow, design systems, the creative department, new user experience, and user growth.
+Before joining Netlify, I was a product design lead at GitHub where I worked with several teams over the course of my five years there including: platform & ecosystem, core workflow, design systems, the creative department, new user experience, and user growth.

 Prior to that I was principal designer at an amazing nonprofit called CURE International, and I still stay involved with CURE in my free time as a core contributor to the open source project HospitalRun.